Profinite rigidity of fibring: Introduction

 \subsection{Acknowledgements}

 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).
 The first author thanks Martin Bridson for a helpful conversation.
+Both authors thank the referees for helpful comments which improved the exposition of this paper.